-Many councils across the UK not only invest their Local Government Pension Schemes (LGPS) in arms manufacturers and companies which invest in illegal settlements in the Occupied Territories of Palestine, they also pay their taxes via PAYE and NI to the Consolidated Fund which skims off 5.6-10% for the MoD’s war chest and a further 10%+ to pay the interest on the national debt (£116BN) on loans of money created from thin air.
+Many councils across the UK not only invest their Local Government Pension Schemes (LGPS) in arms manufacturers and companies which invest in illegal settlements in the Occupied Territories of Palestine, they also pay their taxes via PAYE and NI to the Consolidated Fund which sends 6.4% to the MoD’s war chest and uses a further 11.7% to pay the interest on the national debt (£116BN) on loans of money created from thin air.

 Individual Trust Deed for all Taxes & Fines (Except PAYE/NI)